SnowOnion/Goraph/README.md

 + Online: [https://app.sonion.xyz/goraph/](https://app.sonion.xyz/goraph/)
 + or
-+ Offline:
-    + Simply open `index.html` in web browser.
-    + or
-    + Use any HTTP server to serve this directory as static files, e.g. `python -m SimpleHTTPServer`.
++ Offline: Use any HTTP server to serve this directory as static files, e.g. `python -m SimpleHTTPServer`.

 # TODO（see also [version history](doc/log.md)）